omnistrate-oss/saasbuilder/README.md

 ### Without Code Customizations

-For users looking to deploy the SaaSBuilder quickly and without modifications, the straightforward approach involves using a predefined Docker compose [yaml](https://github.com/omnistrate/saasbuilder/blob/master/saasbuilder-docker-compose.yaml).
-This method facilitates the creation and launching of your service on the Omnistrate platform, utilizing the SaaSBuilder's existing setup and allowing for basic, provided customizations.
-It's an efficient path for rapid deployment, capitalizing on the built-in configurations of SaaSBuilder.
+For users looking to deploy the CustomerPortal quickly and without modifications, the straightforward approach involves using a predefined Docker compose [yaml](https://github.com/omnistrate/CustomerPortal/blob/master/CustomerPortal-docker-compose.yaml).
+This method facilitates the creation and launching of your service on the Omnistrate platform, utilizing the CustomerPortal's existing setup and allowing for basic, provided customizations.
+It's an efficient path for rapid deployment, capitalizing on the built-in configurations of CustomerPortal.

 For a video guide covering all the below steps, you can follow it [here](https://www.loom.com/share/58d0019c307646868dae2ba9bc56f727?sid=bab3b5f7-b6b8-4669-9dff-e53ee74dd3cc).
 The manual steps are listed below -

-- Copy the contents of the saasbuilder-docker-compose.yaml
+- Copy the contents of the CustomerPortal-docker-compose.yaml
 - Login to Omnistrate and navigate to "Build Your SaaS" and "Your Compose Spec" tab
-- Paste the content of saasbuilder-docker-compose.yaml in the yaml editor and provide name, description (logo image is optional and wont be seen by your customers).
+- Paste the content of CustomerPortal-docker-compose.yaml in the yaml editor and provide name, description (logo image is optional and wont be seen by your customers).
 - Choose your service model i.e. Provider Hosted, to create your service.
-- Follow the prompt to launch an instance of the SaaSBuilder Service.
+- Follow the prompt to launch an instance of the CustomerPortal Service.
 - Specify instance details: type, Omnistrate account and password, SMTP email and password, and hosting domain.
 - Post-creation, navigate to the "Connectivity" tab, copy the cluster endpoint.
-- Access the SaaSBuilder App through the copied endpoint to reach the login page.
+- Access the CustomerPortal App through the copied endpoint to reach the login page.
-- Once you have confirmed that you can access the SaaSBuilder app.
+- Once you have confirmed that you can access the CustomerPortal app.
 You are ready to configure your domain.

-  - Contact Omnistrate support and share your domain name that you want to use for the SaaSBuilder App along with the cluster endpoint for the SaaSBuilder App.
+  - Contact Omnistrate support and share your domain name that you want to use for the CustomerPortal App along with the cluster endpoint for the CustomerPortal App.
 Omnistrate team will be able to use this data and do the necessary configurations in Omnistrate Platform.
   - Login to your DNS provider/domain registrar portal (where you bought your domain).
 Find the DNS section for your domain and add two CNAME records as follows -

     - Type - CNAME
     - Name - @
-    - Target - SaaSBuilder cluster endpoint
+    - Target - CustomerPortal cluster endpoint
     - TTL - Leave as default or as suggested by your DNS provider

     and

     - Type - CNAME
     - Name - www
-    - Target - SaaSBuilder cluster endpoint
+    - Target - CustomerPortal cluster endpoint
     - TTL - Leave as default or as suggested by your DNS provider

-- Access your domain and confirm that SaaSBuilder app is now available on your domain.
+- Access your domain and confirm that CustomerPortal app is now available on your domain.

 ## Troubleshooting/FAQ